The Complete Guide to Parking Lot Security: Protecting Property and People

 It was an overly warm day in June and I was sitting in my air-conditioned car checking over my receipt from the thrift store when I saw it: a nondescript man going up to a car, testing the handle, then moving on when the door didn't open.
 He stopped at another car and repeated the action, again without success.

 I froze.
-This guy wasn’t exactly mugging someone.
-He hadn’t actually broken into a car.
+This guy wasn't exactly mugging someone.
+He hadn't actually broken into a car.
 But he was clearly up to no good.
+In that moment, the gap was obvious: without active video monitoring, trained security teams, or visible deterrents in place, suspicious behavior can go unaddressed until after an incident occurs.

-What was I supposed to do?
-Calling the police seemed like overkill, and chances were that he’d be long gone before they even arrived.
 I finally settled on calling the store as I stayed in the safety of my locked car.
-But even with the employee promising they would look into it right away, I couldn’t bring myself to return to that particular location for some time.
+But even with the employee promising they would look into it right away, I couldn't bring myself to return to that particular location for some time.

 Parking lot security is both difficult and crucial.
 For better or worse, it can significantly impact customer retention, criminal activity, and overall feelings of safety.